Mature Masculine

 Creating Art

 The Addict creates for validation and attention.
 His art is about him, not service or expression.
 He's crushed when it's not praised.
-The Hermit doesn't create at all.
+The Hermit doesn't create.
 He's convinced he has nothing to offer, that he lacks talent, that it's not worth trying.
 The Mature Lover creates as an act of love and expression.

 Creating art includes:

-Finding your medium: The Lover discovers what form of expression calls to him—painting, music, writing, dance, photography, cooking, gardening.
+Finding our medium: The Lover discovers what form of expression calls to him—painting, music, writing, dance, photography, cooking, gardening.
 The medium matters less than the expression.

 Regular practice: The Lover makes art-making a consistent habit.
 Creativity grows with practice.
 He shows up whether he feels inspired or not.